swipswaps/tale/_posts/2018-02-27-That-Day-I-Slept-Alone.md

 <hr style="opacity: 0.7;">
 <br>

-> There can be plenty of meanings, explanations, interpretations of this poem, and I believe that whatever you felt by reading this is correct.
+> The interpretations of any poem is an independent artwork that totally depends upon the reader, it shouldn't never be challenged.